gidoUninova/nova-school-of-science-and-technology-novaas/README.md

 ![Semantic description of image](/source/images/Screenshot_2020-12-15_at_22.20.37.png)"NOVAAS Main Screen"

 ### Notes
+The two environmental variables are needed to properly configure the internal iFrame node that is used to expose in the ui the dashboards for each one of the internal data sources.
+Specifically, the $HOST environmental variable should be the ip address of the host machine where NOVAAS is deployed.
+Setting this variable to localhost will only expose the dash tab within the ui in the host.

 The NOVAAS embeds an MQTT client for pushing out data.
 This client needs to be configured.
 To do that it is possible to access the NOVAAS backend by using the following link:

 http://localhost:1870